Robust Chiral Edge Dynamics of a Kitaev Honeycomb on a Trapped Ion Processor: Conclusions

 \section{Conclusions}

 We developed and implemented efficient quantum circuits to prepare approximate ground states of a 22-spin Kitaev honeycomb lattice in an effective field, without and with realistic Heisenberg interactions, and observed their time-dependent chiral edge correlations as a signature of topological order.
-The ground state circuits combined measurement, feed-forward, and variational circuit optimization to prepare highly-accurate approximations to the ground state, as verified by measuring small energy errors relative to the true ground energy.
+The ground state circuits combined measurement, feed-forward, and variational circuit optimization to prepare highly-accurate approximations to the ground state, as verified by measuring energy errors and relating them to an effective temperature.
+The effective temperature in the Kitaev non-Abelian phase was similar to temperatures employed in real experiments targeting thermal edge transport in materials such as $\alpha$-RuCl$_3$, and the temperature methodology is applicable to Kitaev simulations on larger lattices.
 We then probed chiral edge dynamics of the model using two-time correlation functions along the edge.
 These verified chiral signatures in the Kitaev non-Abelian phase and their absence in the Kitaev Abelian phase, as expected from Kitaev's original analysis \cite{kitaev2006anyons}, as well as characterizing how the dynamics are affected by Heisenberg couplings of varying strengths as are present in real materials.
 The results were in very good agreement with classical verification, validating the methodology and readiness to scale to larger lattices and timescales, where they can begin to connect with real condensed matter experiments.